Nastya-Q/example_of_selenium_project/README.md

 2. Failed tests screenshots are saved in `projectdirectory/src/failed_test_screenshots`

-**SOME NOTES ABOUT YOUTRACK APPLICATION**
+**SOME NOTES ABOUT YOUTRACK APPLICATION (FOUND ISSUES DURING TESTS WRITING):**
-1. When user is created, some special symbols and uniqueness are only checked for login field
+1. Almost no validation on special symbols for all fields
-2. So, special symbols are allowed in all other fields (password, email, jabber, full name) -> `see one of positive tests with evidence`
+2. Almost no validation for min/max length for all fields (except login/full name, which are limited by 50 symbols)
+3. There is no check for email/jabber  format, they can be any non-valid
 3. Email can be duplicated (so, during new user creation, email from already existing user can be used).

- Making accent on email as it can be used for user login. -> `no tests was added for duplicated email, as I checked that user can successfully login with duplicated email`
-4. there is no special check for email/jabber  format -> `no tests was added for this as well, as there is no app requirement for format`
+**DETAILED TEST DESCRIPTION CAN BE SEEN AT PROJECT DIR:**
+/jbtesttask/Test_cases_description.docx